Montessori Educational Center – 40 years old and still going strong!

 Buffy Stroderd is a graduate of the University of Georgia with a B.A. in Speech Communication.
 She obtained her Montessori Elementary I and II teacher certification with the Center For Guided Montessori Studies.
 She began teaching in the Upper Elementary classroom in 2012.
 Both of Buffy’s children attend MEC.

-Beginning with the 2016/2017 school year, Patrick McGinty became a full-time teacher in the Upper Elementary class.
-In the past, Patrick has substituted where needed, and worked as an assistant teacher in the lower elementary Program.
-She is a graduate of Tulane University with a B.A. in Paralegal Studies.
-He has completed the Elementary I phase of his Montessori training and will pursue Elementary II certification with the Center for Guided Montessori Studies.
+Beginning with the 2019/202o school year, Christal Workman became a full-time teacher in the Upper Elementary class.
+In the past, Christal has substituted where needed, and worked as an assistant teacher in the lower elementary Program.
+She is a graduate of Louisiana Tech with a B.S. in Architectural Studies.
+She is currently participating in the Elementary I phase of Montessori training and will pursue Elementary II certification with the Center for Guided Montessori Studies.
 Christal is the mother of four MEC students.

 Middle School Faculty